- Mac has the ability to take calls from your iPhone, but some users are having issues with this feature.

 Yes, you can control your Mac with iPhone remotely as long as you have the right software.
 You can also turn your iPhone into a computer mouse if needed.

-Editor’s Note: This post was originally published in July 2020 and has been since revamped and updated in September 2020 for freshness, accuracy, and comprehensiveness.
+Editor’s Note: This post was originally published in July 2020 and has been since revamped and updated for freshness, accuracy, and comprehensiveness.